needle-mirror/com.unity.xr.management/Documentation~/EndUser.md

     AssetDatabase.SaveAssets();
 ```

-### Example: Configuring plug-ins per build target
+### Example: Configure plug-ins per build target

+> [!NOTE]
-**Note**: This doesn't install any plug-ins for you.
+> The code in this example doesn't install any plug-ins for you.
 Make sure your plug-ins are installed and available before you try this script.

-Adding a plug-in to the set of assigned plug-ins for a build target:
+To add a plug-in to the set of assigned plug-ins for a build target:

 ```csharp
     var buildTargetSettings = XRGeneralSettingsPerBuildTarget.SettingsForBuildTarget(BuildTarget.Standalone);